cumulus13/green-recorder2/README.md

-# This project is archived, it's no longer under development.
-As the original developer, the work of maintaining and updating this program takes too much of my time, which I was giving for free, and I am no longer interested in working with things like ffmpeg/wayland/GNOME's screencaster or solving the issues related to them or why they don't work.
-If you would like to continue development, please feel free to fork the project according to the GPL license.
+# This project is archived from "https://github.com/foss-project/green-recorder", but continue developing by me, please feel free to fork the project according to the GPL license.

 # Green Recorder